rjvim/blog-tailwind-markdoc/src/pages/blog/git-workflow-for-software-versioning.md

 ## About

-Developers regularly use Git, but also run into the general use-case of how to maintain versioning of their codebase & how to deploy.
-You might have come across: Feature Branch Workflow which is what the flow I am going to take about is based on - the feature branch workflow didn't solve my problem entirely - so, I am writing it down again for reference.
-This is not just for teams, but also solo devs.
+Developers regularly use Git, but also run into the general use-case of how to maintain versioning of their codebase and how to deploy.
+You might have come across the Feature Branch Workflow, which is what the flow I am going to talk about is based on.
+However, the feature branch workflow didn't entirely solve my problem, so I am writing it down again for reference.
+This is not just for teams, but also solo developers.

 ## Versioning

-The typical way to version software is using x.y.z (SemVer) we will continue using the same.
-But "version" is too broad a word to oversimplify it.
-We are here strictly refering to codebase version?
-When we publish a mobile app to android or iOS it insists for a version - are we discussing that version?
-We will discuss both - else the problem is not solved much.
+The typical way to version software is using x.y.z (SemVer), and we will continue using the same.
+But "version" is too broad a word to oversimplify.
+Are we strictly referring to codebase version?
+When we publish a mobile app to Android or iOS, it insists on a version - are we discussing that version?
+We will discuss both - otherwise, the problem is not solved much.

-The core problem is actually created by Git itself, the way it works is, you change any file, you need to make a commit.
+The core problem is actually created by Git itself.
+The way it works is, you change any file, you need to make a commit.
 Once you commit, the code has moved ahead.
-Git gives a way to tag codebase with a version - and because of that we end-up with various scenarios which we didn't predict.
+Git gives a way to tag the codebase with a version - and because of that, we end up with various scenarios which we didn't predict.

-You might have run your software development without even using versions - and it does have it's effect.
+You might have run your software development without even using versions - and it does have its effect.
 You just are not able to talk in terms of releases anymore!
 You need some convention to talk about a release.
 When what you actually release is a codebase, why not use the same SemVer!
 We will do the same.

 ## Concepts

-I want to guide this process with an example to make much more efficient.
+I want to guide this process with an example to make it much more efficient.

 ### Concept 1

-Once you created a git repo you are usually blessed with a `main` branch.
+Once you create a Git repo, you are usually blessed with a `main` branch.
 Fixate that you will never push code directly to `main` and also never take a branch from it and work on it.

 ### Concept 2